ollej/rusty-slider/README.md

 Use flag `--automatic N` when starting the application to automatically switch slide every N seconds.

+The flag `--number N` can be used to start the slideshow at that slide.

 ### Run code blocks

 When the command line flag `--enable-code-execution` is used, it is possible